Cookie Settings

 LEGO Organoid

 To systematically model the genetic spectrum that are affected in human GBM, we use human iPSC-derived organoid to dissect the genetic heterogeneity in GBM.
-Using CRISPR/Cas9, we generated a spectrum of mutation combinations (Pten, Trp53, Cdkn2a, Cdkn2b, Nf1, Rb1, Egfr, Tert etc.), which are the most frequently mutated genes in human GBM (McLendon et al., 2008), in human iPSCs.
-We could induce GBM organoid from these cells, the GBM organoid (LEGO: Laboratory Engineered Glioma Organoid) derived from these cells recapitulate key molecular features of human GBM.
+Using CRISPR/Cas9, we generated a spectrum of mutation combinations (Pten, Trp53, Cdkn2a, Cdkn2b, Nf1, Rb1, Egfr, Tert etc.), which are the most frequently mutated genes in human GBM, in human iPSCs.
+We could induce GBM organoid from these cells, the GBM organoid (LEGO: Laboratory Engineered Glioma Organoid) derived from these cells recapitulate key molecular features of human GBM (npj Precision Oncology, 2024).
 We are using LEGO models to dissect the interaction between genetic heterogeneity and functional heterogeneity in GBM.
+Tumor stromal cells like blood vessels and tumor associated macrophages are being integrated into the advanced LEGO2.0 model.
 Drug screen are also being conducted to build a genotype-based drug reference for personalized treatment of GBM.
+LEGO represents a major breakthrough allows modeling human glioblastoma with defined mutations.

 to top